Dynamic annihilation pathways of magnetic skyrmions: Dynamic skyrmion annihilation

+Figure~\ref{fig:radius_v_field}(a) shows several representative examples of the dynamic evolution of the skyrmion radius due to the increasing applied magnetic field and using atomic spatial resolution.
+In all cases, the skyrmion radius steadily decreases during the initial contraction phase, reaching a critical size of approximately $0.92$~nm on average, which is equivalent to $2.3$ cells.
+Beyond this point, the models diverge in their behavior.

+For both the PS-LL model with the magnon kernel and MuMax3 at atomic resolution, the skyrmion annihilates immediately after the initial contraction. {Annihilation is defined by a topological charge transition from 1 to 0, accompanied by energy release in the form of outward propagating magnons.
+This immediate annihilation occurs because the Zeeman energy surpasses the available exchange energy in these models.}

+In contrast, the PS-LL model with the micromagnetic kernel preserves the skyrmion topology beyond this critical point. {In this case, the available exchange energy is unphysically large due to the $k^2$ approximation of the dispersion relation, which is invalid at atomic resolution}.
+Instead of annihilation, the skyrmion enters a breathing regime before {eventually annihilating at a much higher external field magnitude.
+The number and amplitude of these breathing oscillations depend on the applied field ramp rate.
+For the cases shown in Fig.~\ref{fig:radius_v_field}(a), increasing the ramp rate from 1.6~T/ns (black line) to 2.5~T/ns (blue line) increases the number of oscillations from 3 to 5 respectively.
+A more comprehensive view of how ramp rate and damping affect the number of breathing oscillations is shown in Fig.~\ref{fig:bounce}.}

-At a coarser resolution of 5 nm, the behaviour changes.
-As shown in Fig.~\ref{fig:radius_v_field}\textbf{b}, at this cell size, the two PS-LL models show good agreement, whereas MuMax3 is quantitatively different.
-The agreement between the two PS-LL models at larger cell sizes arises because the range of allowed wavevectors is reduced and confined to a small section of the first Brillioun zone where the micromagnetic approximation is largely accurate.
-Regardless of the differences, skyrmion breathing is observed in all cases.
+Representative simulations at a coarser resolution of 5~nm are shown in Fig.~\ref{fig:radius_v_field}(b).
+At this cell size, all simulations exhibit skyrmion breathing prior to annihilation.
+The two PS-LL models are effectively indistinguishable, whereas MuMax3 is quantitatively different.
+The agreement between the two PS-LL models at larger cell sizes arises because the range of allowed wavevectors is reduced and confined to a small section of the first Brillouin zone where the micromagnetic approximation is largely accurate.
+The quantitative disagreement of the simulations performed by MuMax3 can be attributed to the cell size being above the exchange length.
+However, we note that the simulation was numerically stable in this case.
+Therefore, the skyrmion dynamics presented here are accurate within the exchange interaction model and its concomitant energy.